skills/template-template/README.md

 [![start-course](https://user-images.githubusercontent.com/1221423/235727646-4a590299-ffe5-480d-8cd5-8194ea184546.svg)](TBD-generate)

 1. Right-click **Start course** and open the link in a new tab.
 2. In the new tab, follow the prompts to create a new repository.
-For owner, we recommend your personal account.
+  - For owner, we recommend your personal account.
+  - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+  - Press the **Create repository** button at the bottom of the form.
 3. After your new repository is created, wait about 20 seconds, then refresh the page.
 Follow the step-by-step instructions in the new repository's README.

 </details>